Bipolar Recovery – Truman Show Notes From The Underground

 The world breaks every one and afterward many are strong at the broken places.

 ~ Ernest Hemingway – A Farewell To Arms

 They tease me now, telling me it was only a dream.
 But does it matter whether it was a dream or reality, if the dream made known to me the truth?

 ~ Fodor Dostoyevski

 Kevin’s Story – Bipolar, The Truman Show Delusion, Cancer, and Self Realization

 Kevin’s reportage connects illusory Dreams with hard-training Bipolar Reality.
 I’ve said it before: his writing is powerful, a combination of Hemingway and romance in Farewell to Arms with Dostoyevsky in Notes from the Underground.
 Kevin’s experiences will at once shock and inspire you to become more involved with the process of understanding the biomedical complexity of mood disorders.
-[Stay tuned at CBJ for Dr. William Walsh’s upcoming interview on the measurable biomedical neurophysiology of Bipolar and Schizophrenia.]

 From the high romance of America’s Cup sailing, Olympic and World Sailing Championships to the lost streets of multiple psychiatric hospitalizations, suicidal thinking and manic fireworks with recurrent bipolar Truman Show Delusions, Kevin describes details of how it feels when your dream-face hits the pavement.